Bogurodzic/Neighborhood-Map/README.md

 # Neighborhood Map
 Udacity neighborhood map project
 This is the new version of the map.
-I am creating it to compare my progress. [[new version]](http://kamiljarzab.pl/Projekty/Neighborhood%20Map%20New/)
+I am creating it to compare my progress. [[new version]](http://kamil.webheroes.io/Projekty/Map)

 The old version was made at the very beggining of my front-end path.
-Here you can check [[old version]](http://kamiljarzab.pl/Projekty/Neighborhood%20Map/)
+Here you can check ##soon##

 ## How to run?